Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 Fixture Size

-A good rule of thumb:
+A good rule of thumb when planning kitchen island lighting size:

 • Measure the length of your island in inches and subtract about 12 inches.
 The result should roughly equal the combined diameter of all fixtures.